chrisjmccormick/chrisjmccormick.github.io/_posts/2019-07-22-BERT-fine-tuning.md

 print('\nPadding token: "{:}", ID: {:}'.format(tokenizer.pad_token, tokenizer.pad_token_id))

 # Pad our input tokens with value 0.
+# "post" indicates that we want to pad and truncate at the end of the sequence,
+# as opposed to the beginning.
 input_ids = pad_sequences(input_ids, maxlen=MAX_LEN, dtype="long",
                           value=0, truncating="post", padding="post")